 I am a retired database developer and administrator, as well as general applications developer, and with early career experience as an electronics technician.
 While I am retired from full-time permanent work, I continue as a consultant for database design, performance tuning, and administration, small office IT, and church audio installation, maintenance, and operation.

-As time permits I am also engaged in volunteer activities including Experts Exchange, audio technician, church facilities maintenance, Wordpress website development and maintenance, and working with homeless people.
+As time permits I am also engaged in volunteer activities including Experts Exchange, church audio, church facilities management, Wordpress website development and maintenance, and support of homeless advocacy.
 See my LinkedIn profile at https://www.linkedin.com/in/mcb2003 for details not found on this page.